 For industries that depend on hands-on skilled labor, one of the greatest challenges to building a talent pipeline for decades has been negative perceptions about these types of jobs.
 There was a time when for most Americans, a high school diploma was a ticket to a factory job and the fruits of middle-class life.
-From 1945 until the early 21st century, the largest percentage of jobs involved work that didn't require a four-year degree.22 Good-paying manufacturing jobs built the world's greatest middle-class economy.
-But the acute shortage of gualified workers didn't happen overnight.
+From 1945 until the early 21st century, the largest percentage of jobs involved work that didn't require a four-year degree.
+22 Good-paying manufacturing jobs built the world's greatest middle-class economy.
+But the acute shortage of qualified workers didn't happen overnight.
 Starting in the 1950s, vocational education slowly gained a hard-to-shake stigma as a path for those unequipped to enroll in a four-year college.
 Meanwhile, the end of the draft in the early 1970s led to a shrinking of the military and its role as the hands-on training ground for future civilian aviation mechanics.
-Then, jobs requiring less than a bachelor's degree steeply declined beginning in 1999.23 The fall-off occurred just as the nation saw a surge in the use of industrial robots and China's addition to the World Trade Organization in 2001.
+Then, jobs requiring less than a bachelor's degree steeply declined beginning in robots and China's addition to the World Trade Organization in 2001.